FrontEndHighRoller/ChatBot/README.md

 1. Goodbye
 2. Roll a dice
 3. Hello
-4. thank
+4. Thanks
-5. what is the date today
+5. What is the date today
-6. flip a coin
+6. Flip a coin
-7. how are you
+7. How are you

 ## 👀 Why This Project Stands Out